 - 3 cups yogurt

-- Pour 2 cups water in your Instant Pot and place the wire rack that came with the cooker in the water.
-Place the unpeeled beets on the rack and close the pressure valve.
-Secure the lid and set the cooker to manual (pressure cooking) for 5 minutes.
+- Pour 2 cups water in your Instant Pot and place the wire rack (trivet) that came with the pot in the water.
+Place the unpeeled beets on the rack.
+Secure the lid, making sure the steam release handle is on 'sealing'.
+Press the pressure cooking button (high) and set the timer for 5 minutes.

 - While the beets are steaming, take the cumin seeds in a small frypan and dry roast them on medium heat until they change color and become fragrant.
 Put them in a spice grinder and grind to a coarse powder.

-- When the timer beeps on the instant pot, wait for 5 minutes, then turn the vent to release steam.
+- When the timer beeps on the instant pot, wait for 5 minutes, then do a pressure release.
 Open the cooker and take out the beets.
 Peel and cut into small pieces.

 - Take the yogurt in a bowl and mix in the roasted and crushed cumin, salt and sugar.
 Beetroot raita is ready to be served.